“Anytime I needed anything, they were available for me” — Roman Levandovsky

 How it was

-Nevertheless, an initial planning is required before start.
+Nevertheless, an initial planning is required before the start.
 After an efficient brainstorming and discovery phase following key points were outlined:

 - personalized user experience both for players and team managers;